robbiew/goldmine/index.md

 gOLD mINE has [Synchronet](http://wiki.synchro.net/) (Ubuntu 24.04 x64) under the hood, and runs on port ``2513`` at ``143.198.58.173`` (or ``goldminedoors.com``).

-It'ss not a BBS.
+It's not a BBS.
 There are no message boards or file download areas, and you can't "login" to it like a traditional BBS.
 It does one thing, and one thing only: launch games remotely for users from other BBSs using RLOGIN.

 ## WHAT'S A 'DOOR SERVER'?